-Because depression often occurs with physical symptoms such as aches and pains, people don’t recognise them as signs of a mental disease.
-Some people are afraid that their lack of motivation is a sign of weakness, others are in such a low that they don’t feel capable of visiting their GP.
+Because depression often occurs with physical symptoms such as aches and pains, people don’t recognize them as signs of a mental disease.
+Some people are afraid that their lack of motivation is a sign of weakness, others are at such a low that they don’t feel capable of visiting their GP.
 But the sooner you seek professional help the sooner you are on your way to recovery.

 I have depression.
 Where can I find help?